michaelsteven/data-pipeline-notes/code-ready-containers/run_terraform_modules.md

 ./runTerraform.sh
 ```

-Step 9 - When prompted for the cluster type, enter openshift
+Step 9 - When prompted for the cluster type, enter "o" for openshift

 Step 10 - when prompted for variable input, put in dummy data